tusharshahrs/pulumi-home/azure-ts-subscriptionid-from-resourcegroup/README.md

-# Azure Resource Group returning subscription ID in typescript
+# Azure Resource Group returning subscription ID in TypeScript
 Create an Azure resource group and return the Azure subscriptionId

 ## Deployment